Keyfactor/keyfactor-sample-jobcompletionhandler/README.md

 #### 3 - Build the sample extension

 Add Keyfactor's GitHub NuGet package repository to your list of Visual Studio NuGet package sources.
+You will need to create a GitHub personal access token and use it to authenticate to the GitHub package source.
+[Instructions TBD]

 Use Visual Studio to build the solution file in this repository.